-VMNH announces campaign to design and create life-sized model of largest bird to ever fly
+VMNH campaign to design and create life-sized model of largest bird to ever fly

-The Virginia Museum of Natural History has announced a $25,000 campaign to fund the creation of the first-ever, life-sized model of Pelagornis sandersi, an extinct species of bird that had the largest wingspan of any known bird to have ever flown.
+The Virginia Museum of Natural History Foundation is leading a campaign to fund the creation of the first-ever, life-sized model of Pelagornis sandersi, an extinct species of bird that had the largest wingspan of any known bird to have ever flown.
 The display will be the premier exhibit inside the Jean S. Adams Education Pavilion, a multi-season covered structure to be erected adjacent to the Martinsville-based museum near J. Frank Wilson Memorial Park.
-The pavilion and its exhibits are scheduled to open to visitors in Spring 2020.
+The pavilion and its exhibits are scheduled to open to visitors in summer 2020.

 "The Jean S. Adams Education Pavilion marks the largest expansion of the current museum facility since it opened its doors in 2007," said Dr. Joe Keiper, executive director of the Virginia Museum of Natural History and project lead.
 "Such a monumental addition demands equally impressive exhibit elements and being able to suspend a life-like recreation of the bird with the largest known wingspan from within the pavilion will be a unique spectacle for individual visitors and visiting school groups."

-The museum is working in collaboration with Research Casting International, a world-renowned exhibit design firm based in Ontario, Canada, to design and build the model.
+The museum is working in collaboration with a Roanoke-based design firm to design and build the model.